National identification number: Iceland

-All Icelanders, as well as foreign citizens residing in Iceland and corporations and institutions, have an Icelandic identification number ("kennitala") identifying them in the national register.
-The number is composed of 10 digits, of which the first six are the individual's birth date or corporation's founding date in the format DDMMYY.
-The next two digits are chosen at random when the identification number is allocated, the ninth digit is a check digit, and the last digit indicates the century in which the individual was born (for instance, '9' for the period 1900–1999, or '0' for the period 2000–2099).
-An example would be 120174–3399, the person being born on the twelfth day of January 1974.
-The Icelandic system is similar to that in other Scandinavian and European countries, but the use of the identification number is unusually open and extensive in Iceland.
-Businesses and universities use the identification number as a customer or student identifier, and all banking transactions include it.
+All Icelanders, as well as foreign citizens residing in Iceland and corporations and institutions, have an Icelandic identification number ("kennitala") identifying them in the Icelandic national register.
+The number is composed of 10 digits, of which the first six are the individual's birth date in the format DDMMYY.
+The next two digits are chosen at random, the ninth digit is a check digit, and the last digit indicates the birthdate century (e.g. 9 for the 1900s, 0 for 2000s).
+The system is similar to other Scandinavian and European countries, but the use of identification numbers is unusually open and extensive in Iceland.
+Businesses and universities use the number as a customer or student identifier, as well as all banking transactions.
 Registers Iceland is the government agency that oversees the system.
 A database matching names to numbers is freely accessible (after login) on all Icelandic online banking sites.
-Given this openness, the identification number is never used as an authenticator.
+Given this openness, the number is never used as an authenticator.
 It is worth noting that the completeness of the national register eliminates any need for Iceland to take censuses.
+The number is present on Icelandic identity cards, driving licences and passports.